 - British food and the cost of dining out in the UK

-- Social security and pensions costs in UK
+- Social security and pensions costs in the UK

 The majority of expats arriving in the UK, come in search of jobs and an opportunity to expand their education.
 In general, expats with a good level of education can enjoy a higher quality of life despite relatively high costs for housing, public transport and utility bills.

-Until legislation for Brexit is organised, the UK remains an attractive destination for expats looking to further their career, education and cultural experiences.
+Until legislation for Brexit is organized, the UK remains an attractive destination for expats looking to further their career, education, and cultural experiences.

 Whilst London is arguably the destination of choice for expats arriving in the UK, the living costs in the capital are significantly higher than other parts of the country.
 The cost of living in the south is typically higher than the north, but the salaries also reflect that.
 London house prices remain high, meaning a move to the big smoke often requires a bigger budget.

-Having said that, the UK performs surprisingly poorly in the Mercer’s 2018 quality of living survey.
-Only two cities make the top 50 best cities in the world: London is ranked 41st and Edinburgh is ranked 46th.
+Having said that, the UK performs poorly in Mercer’s 2018 Quality of Living Survey.
+Only two cities make the list of best cities in the world: London is ranked 41st and Edinburgh is ranked 46th.